cristos-codence/docker_n8nSetup/README.md

 To test your n8n webhook:

 1. Ensure n8n is running.
+2. Create a new workflow with a `Webhook` trigger.
+3. Copy the webhook value from that node to your clipboard.
+4. Open `test_webhook.sh` in a text editor and update the URL with the one on your clipboard.
-2. Open your terminal.
+5. Open your terminal.
-3. Navigate to the directory containing `test_webhook.sh`.
+6. Navigate to the directory containing `test_webhook.sh`.
+7. Make the script executable with `chmod +x test_webhook.sh`
-4. Run the script: `bash test_webhook.sh`
+8. Run the script with `./test_webhook.sh`

 This will send a sample POST request to the specified webhook URL.